enricozanardo/Feed_Breed_Dinos/README.md

 This is because the ability to change between wallet addresses was not implemented and therefore, on the front-end side it's always the owner that is interacting.
 Hence, the limited features.

+Alerts with Javascript were implemented and are visible on the front end.
+Create Dino could not be tested fully due to confustion with accounts.
+HTML implemented  with buttons pointing showcasing the functions and connected to Bukky.js for serverside scripting.
+Due to limited knowledge in javascript, some functions could not be fully implemented.